Basic Representations of Genus Zero Nonabelian Hodge Spaces: Classes of nearby representations

-\begin{proof} Since isomorphism classes of fission trees characterise admissible deformations, it is equivalent to show that the $i$-th and the $j$-th nongeneric forests are isomorphic if and only if $\Theta_i^{<2}$ and $\Theta_j^{<2}$ are admissible deformations of each other.
-Let us first assume that $\Theta_i^{<2}$ and $\Theta_j^{<2}$ are admissible deformations of each other.
-We have to be careful that in general if two irregular class $\Theta$ and $\Theta'$ at infinity are admissible deformations of each other, it is not always true that so are their Fourier transform, because if $\cir{q}$ is a Stokes circle for $\Theta$ and $\cir{q'}$ the Stokes circle for $\Theta'$ corresponding to $\cir{q}$ under some admissible deformation, their slope may differ which may imply that $F\cdot \cir{q}$ and $F\cdot \cir{q'}$ are not admissible deformations of each other.
-However here because all Stokes circles of $\Theta_i^{<2}$ and $\Theta_j^{<2}$ are of slope $<2$ this cannot happen and we have that $F\cdot \Theta_i^{<2}$ and $F\cdot \Theta_j^{<2}$ are admissible deformations of each other.
+\begin{proof} Since isomorphism classes of fission trees characterise admissible deformations, it is equivalent to show that the $i$-th and the $j$-th nongeneric forests are isomorphic if and only if~$\Theta_i^{<2}$ and $\Theta_j^{<2}$ are admissible deformations of each other.
+Let us first assume that $\Theta_i^{<2}$ and~\smash{$\Theta_j^{<2}$} are admissible deformations of each other.
+We have to be careful that, in general, if two irregular class $\Theta$ and $\Theta'$ at infinity are admissible deformations of each other, this does not imply that their Fourier transforms are also admissible deformations of each other.
+Indeed, if $\cir{q}$ is a~Stokes circle for $\Theta$, and $\cir{q'}$ is a Stokes circle for $\Theta'$ corresponding to $\cir{q}$ under some admissible deformation, their slopes may differ, and in turn $F\cdot \cir{q}$ and $F\cdot \cir{q'}$ may not be admissible deformations of each other.
+However here, because all Stokes circles of $\Theta_i^{<2}$ and $\Theta_j^{<2}$ are of slope $<2$ this situation cannot happen, and we have that \smash{$F\cdot \Theta_i^{<2}$} and \smash{$F\cdot \Theta_j^{<2}$} are admissible deformations of each other.
 In turn, the irregular classes $\Theta_i^{<2} + \sum_{l\neq i} \Theta_l$ and $\Theta_j^{<2} + \sum_{l\neq j} \Theta_l$ are admissible deformations of each other, so the $i$-th and $j$-th representations coincide.
 Conversely, if the $i$-th and $j$-th classes of representations coincide, then in particular $\sum_{l\neq i} \Theta_l$ and $\sum_{l\neq j} \Theta_l$ are admissible deformations of each other, which implies that $\Theta_i$ and $\Theta_j$ are admissible deformations of each other, and the conclusion follows. \end{proof}

-\begin{corollary} Let $\bm{\breve\Theta}$ be an effective modified global irregular class.
-Then the number of isomorphism classes of fission forests among the forests of elements of the orbit $\SL_2(\mathbb C)\cdot \bm{\breve\Theta}$ is equal to 1 plus the number of distinct isomorphism classes of fission trees among the principal subtrees of its generic fission tree. \end{corollary}